ezraroi/Human-AI-Collab/output/concepts.md

 **Portable Insight:**
 Destiny Drive is not the *engine* of transformation— it is the **revealed vector** once the transformation system clears the obstructions blocking idiom expression.
-It is always present, but only *felt* when conditions for Identity Stakes articulation are met.
+It is always present, but only felt when conditions for **idiom articulation in Identity Stakes work** are met.

 ---